nickreich/data-stories-2016/pages/homework.md

  - Read Kaplan Chapter 1.
  - Read articles from [Data Visualization reading list](data-viz-reading-list.html).
+ - Each group should submit their iPod shuffle lab write-up on Piazza that answers the following questions: What rules did you apply to Mr. Hoffman's playlists?
+Did you find evidence to support the claim that Mr. Hoffman's playlists are not random?
  - Complete the [swirl](http://swirlstats.com/students.html) R Programming Alt course, modules 4-7:
     4. Missing_Values
     5. Subsetting_Vectors